gitter-badger/grav-skeleton-course-companion/README.md

 2. Web server login credentials (username and password)

 **Installation Steps**
 1. Download the most current release at [getgrav.org/downloads/skeletons](https://getgrav.org/downloads/skeletons)
 2. Unzip the package onto your desktop
 3. Copy the entire Grav Course Companion folder to your Web server
 4. Point your browser to the Web server folder
 5. Create your site administrator account when prompted
-6. And you're done! (press the <i class="fa fa-arrow-circle-right"></i> icon in the Admin Panel to preview site)
+6. And you're done!

 ## Recommended Install (Desktop + Server)
 With the flat-file (no database) nature of Grav, there are lots of benefits of installing Grav on your computer and then having your site files mirrored onto a Web server: